 The results of our survey showed that men aged between 35 and 44 are the least likely to wash their towel frequently enough.
 Nearly 1 in 4 (24%) of males between 35 and 44 leave it two weeks or longer to wash their towel; with 1 in 7 (14%) washing their towel once a month or longer.

-In light of the findings of our survey, we’ve taken a look into how frequently we should be washing our towels.
+In light of the findings of our survey, the team at Homecure Plumbers have taken a look into how frequently we should be washing our towels.

 From bath and hand towels to sports and kitchen towels, our new guide gives an insight into just how frequently you should be cleaning the towels you use every day.